These monkeys, reptiles, and birds don’t belong in Florida. Should we kick them out?

 That leaves Florida in a tough position: Killing sprees are often futile and even cruel, and yet the state can’t simply let all introduced species run rampant.
 Florida is a zoo.
 Are its keepers up for the job?

-This question brought me to Florida during a heat wave in July, where I went on a safari, of sorts — an invasive species safari.
+question brought me to Florida during a heat wave in July, where I went on a safari, of sorts — an invasive species safari.
 My aim was to travel around the state in search of nonnative animals and in the process, answer another, more basic question: Why are there so many exotic creatures in Florida to begin with?
+This

 A major advantage of this kind of safari is that you don’t have to travel far to find wildlife.
 One afternoon, I was walking around a gated community in a suburb of Miami.
 I passed a man unloading groceries from his trunk and another resident walking his dog.
 Nothing stood out, except for the giant reptile lying in a pile of lawn waste.
 It was an Argentine black and white tegu, a species native to South America that can grow nearly 5 feet long.